reactjs/react.dev/beta/src/content/learn/add-react-to-a-website.md

 <Gotcha>

 The Babel `<script>` compiler is fine for learning and creating simple demos.
-However, **it makes your website slow and isn't suitable for production**.
-When you're ready to move forward, remove the Babel `<script>` tag and remove the `type="text/babel"` attribute you've added in this step.
+However, **it makes your website slow and isn't suitable for production.** When you're ready to move forward, remove the Babel `<script>` tag and remove the `type="text/babel"` attribute you've added in this step.
 Instead, in the next section you will set up a JSX preprocessor to convert all your `<script>` tags from JSX to JS.

 </Gotcha>